EIDA/routing/doc/index.rst

 The Routing Table needs to be updated regularly due to the small but constant changes in the EIDA structure.
 You should always be able to run safely the ``updateAll.py`` script at any time you want.
-The Routing Service creates a binary version of the Arclink XML, but this will be automatically updated each time a new inventory XML file is detected.
+The Routing Service creates a binary version of the XML containing the routes, but this will be automatically updated each time a new inventory XML file is detected.

 Upgrade
 -------

-At this stage, it's best to back up and then remove the old installation first. ::
+At this stage, it's better to back up and then remove the old installation first. ::

     $ cd /var/www/eidaws/routing/ ; mv 1 1.old